sybrentc/Spuders/plan.md

     *   **Details:**
         *   It will retrieve `this.totalBountyForCurrentWave_Bn` (total bounty for the wave) and `this.projectedDurationCurrentWave_Tn` (projected duration).
         *   It will calculate \(b_n = \text{totalBountyForCurrentWave_Bn} / \text{projectedDurationCurrentWave_Tn}\).
-        *   **Edge Case Handling:** If `projectedDurationCurrentWave_Tn` is zero or negative (which shouldn't typically happen but is good to guard against), this method should return a value that makes sense for the safety check.
-Returning `0` could be an option.
-If \(b_n = 0\), the condition `simulatedPostStrikeR < bn` would mean the strike is aborted if the earning rate becomes negative.
-This seems like a reasonable default.

 3.  **Modify the `strike()` method:**
     *   The existing logic for finding `targetCoords` will remain.
+    * we will pull out the impact coord calculation from striker.js into strikemanager.js.
+That is because we need the simulation to be exactly the same as the real strike.
+Hence, striker.js needs to execute the strike at the exact given location and the impact coord determination needs to happen upstream of that in strikemanager prior to dispatching a sim striker.
     *   **New Simulation Step (before `dispatchStriker`):**
         1. Get the player's current total earning rate: `currentTotalR = this.game.defenceManager.getCurrentTotalEarningRate()`.
         2. Get the current wave's average bounty rate: `bn = this._getCurrentWaveAverageBountyRate()`.
         3. Create an array of `clonedDefenders`.
-This will be done by iterating through all active defenders (obtained from `this.game.defenceManager.getActiveDefences()`) and calling `_cloneDefenderForSimulation()` for each one.
         4. Instantiate a `Striker` specifically for this simulation:
             ```javascript
             const simulatedStriker = new Striker(